Many Rope Types for Many Climbing Types

 Twin Ropes

-It should be noted that belaying and rappelling with ropes that approach the 7mm mark is tricky and are significantly harder to manage and control for newer climbers.
-There aren’t many belay devices out there that handle the thinnest of Twin ropes and controlling the weight of a climber with two skinny strands is not as straight forward as you might think.
-Another thing to note is that because they are clipped together, Twins do create a bit more rope drag than a single rope, and though they are individually very light and small, climbing with twins can feel heavier and bulkier than with a Single.
+Also, there aren’t many belay devices out there that handle the thinnest of twin ropes and controlling the weight of a climber with two skinny strands is not as straight forward as one might wish.
+Another thing to note is that because they are clipped together, twins can create more rope drag than a single rope, and though they are individually very light and small, climbing with twins can feel heavier and bulkier than with a single.

 Double and Triple Rated Ropes